Fiscal Sponsorship

 Our selection criteria include:

 • Interactivity with participants and the environment.
 Interactive art transforms participants into active contributors to the creative process.
 A truly interactive piece is completed by participants’ engagement with it.
 Interaction may be achieved in a variety of ways.
-The artwork can be activated by people or nature, physically entered, can impart a gift or receive a gift, can act as a social environment or an environment for play.
+The artwork may be activated by people or nature, may be physically entered, may impart a gift or receive a gift, or may act as a social environment or an environment for play.
 Be prepared for unexpected forms of interaction with your artwork.
-Occasionally, just encountering an artwork can be interactive if it’s spread out over a field of space to be explored.
-Some art objects are amazing enough on their own just to be perceived, but we’ve found that almost any artwork can incorporate an interactive aspect with some planning and creativity.
+Occasionally, just encountering an artwork can be interactive, for instance if it’s spread out over a field of space to be explored.
+Some art objects are amazing enough on their own just to be perceived, and we’ve found that almost any artwork can incorporate an interactive aspect with some planning and creativity.

 • Visual appeal.
 We value visual impact and beauty.
 The installation must be an artwork in and of itself.
 If you are proposing to install an interactive concept or activity that will be housed within a larger structure, the structure itself must be visually appealing as well.